Assessing our local SEN Sufficiency and our provision plans

 - support us to plan how we will continue to develop our provision over a three year period starting in 2017-18 so that we can achieve the best outcomes for our children and young people.

-In response to the needs and provision gaps identified in our SEN Sufficiency Statement, we have developed a plan which outlines the specialist SEN provision we are proposing to develop in Cheshire East over the next 3 years.
+In response to the needs and provision gaps identified in our SEN Sufficiency Statement, we developed a Three year plan to develop our specialist SEN Provision in Cheshire East (PDF, 330KB).

-If we deliver all the places outlined within this plan, we will have achieved 270 additional places for Cheshire East pupils with SEND .
+If we deliver all the places outlined within the updated SEN Provision Plan, we will have achieved a 48% increase in local SEN Provisions with a minimum of 232 additional places for Cheshire East pupils with SEND.